carbon-language/carbon-lang/docs/design/interoperability/vocabulary_types.md

 The result is that Carbon data structures and vocabulary types should be no more foreign in C++ code than Boost or other framework libraries that carefully adhere to C++ idioms, and similarly C++ types in Carbon code.

+## Non-owning value types

+These are some of the most important types to have direct support for in Carbon because they are complex and opaque C++ types that are expected to come at zero runtime cost and refer back to data that will remain managed by C/C++ code.
+As such, Carbon prioritizes direct mappings for the most important of these types at no cost.

+The primary idiom from C++ that Carbon attempts to directly support are types which represent contiguous data in memory.
+The dominant case here is `std::span<T>`, but there are a wide variety of similar vocabulary types.
+Here, Carbon directly maps these types to a slice type: `T[]`.
+These types in Carbon have the same core semantics and can be trivially built from any pointer-and-size formulation.

+There is an important special case: `std::string_view` and similar views into C++ string data.
+It is an open question in Carbon whether there is a dedicated `StringSlice` type or instead it simply uses a direct slice of the underlying `CodeUnit` or `Char` type.
+Whatever is the canonical vocabulary used to convey a slice of a Carbon `String` should also be used as the idiomatic mapping for `std::string_view`.

+Other non-owning value types will get automatic mappings as a use case is understood to be sufficiently important.
+We expect the vast majority of performance critical mappings to end up devolving to slices.

 ## Ownership transfer types